 About non-Hodgkin lymphoma

 Non-Hodgkin lymphoma (NHL) is a term that refers to a group of several, very different types of lymphoma.
 Lymphoma is a cancer of the lymphatic system.
-Lymphoma usually begins when cells in the lymphatic system change and grow uncontrollably, which may form a tumor.
+Lymphoma usually begins when healthy cells in the lymphatic system change and grow uncontrollably, which may form a tumor.
 Occasionally, lymphoma can also begin outside the lymph node system, called extranodal, especially in children.

 Because lymph tissue is found in so many parts of the body, NHL can start almost anywhere and can spread to almost any organ in the body.
 It most often begins in the lymph nodes, liver, or spleen but can also involve the stomach, intestines, skin, thyroid gland, or any other part of the body.